sandialabs/PyRIID/README.md

 pip install -e ".[dev]"
 ```

-If you have trouble with Pylance resolving imports for an editable install, try this:
+**If you have trouble with Pylance resolving imports for an editable install, try this:**

 ```
 pip install -e ".[dev]" --config-settings editable_mode=compat
 ```

+## Examples

+Examples for how to use this package can be found [here](https://github.com/sandialabs/PyRIID/blob/main/examples).

 ## Tests

+Unit tests for this package can be found [here](https://github.com/sandialabs/PyRIID/blob/main/tests).

 Run all unit tests with the following command: